 Although it is only referred to subtly throughout the film, the filmmakers intended for the characters of Coach (Craig T. Nelson) and Jesse (Romany Malco) to be understood as romantic, as well as professional, partners.
 Some indications of that include the stained glass window in the kitchen showing the Coach and Jesse together (surrounded by hearts) and the triangle-shaped rainbow ornament visible on their shelf during one scene.

 In a website online, Johnny Weir commented on the fact that Jimmy and he have the same style.
 The peacock outfit was actually based on Weir's swan outfit from the 2006 Winter Olympics.
 Both of the costumes incorporated the skaters' arms as the necks and the hands as the beaks of the birds.
-'Jon Heder (I)' apparently made an offhand suggestion and was surprised to find that the costume was being created for him.
+Jon Heder apparently made an off-hand suggestion, and was surprised to find that the costume was being created for him.